beemorris/beemorris.github.io/_pages/employment.md

 {% include base_path %}

-I am currently a full time Ph.D. student and Research Assistant at Indiana University.
+I am currently a full time Ph.D. student at Indiana University.

-I am also a part time Linguistics Analyst II at TELUS International.
+I am also a full-time Linguistics Analyst II at TELUS International where I am collaborating on NLP research and with product teams for Grammarly to annotate content and perform data quality control.
+I am also assisting in the development of data and annotation guidelines.
+I also work with the product team to improve the feedback provided to users.

-I have previously been an Associate Instructur at IU and a Graduate Assistant at Indiana University via [The LINGUIST List](https://linguistlist.org/people/becca/).
+I have previously been an Associate Instructur and Research Assistant at IU and a Graduate Assistant at Indiana University via [The LINGUIST List](https://linguistlist.org/people/becca/).